George Strait: Marriage and military service

 He eloped with his high school sweetheart, Norma Voss after their high school graduation.
 The couple initially married in Mexico on December 4, 1971.
-In the same year, he enlisted in the United States Army as an infantryman.
+In the same year, he enlisted in the United States Army as a finance clerk.
 While stationed at Schofield Barracks adjacent to Wahiawa, Hawaii, as part of the 25th Infantry Division, George auditioned and began performing with an Army-sponsored country music band, Rambling Country, which also played off-base under the name Santee.
 On October 6, 1972, while still in Hawaii, George and Norma had their first child, Jenifer.
 He served in the United States Army from 1971 to 1975 and ultimately attained the rank of corporal.

 Higher education

 After George Strait was honorably discharged from the Army in 1975, he enrolled at Southwest Texas State University (now Texas State University) in San Marcos.
 He graduated with a degree in agriculture.
-He was also presented an honorary doctoral degree by his alma mater–Texas State University in San Marcos–in a private ceremony on May 26, 2006.
+He was also presented an honorary doctoral degree by his alma mater, Texas State University in San Marcos, in a private ceremony on May 26, 2006.
 Strait is a loyal alumnus of the college; in 1985 he established an endowment fund for the development and operation of the Freeman Ranch for agricultural purposes, land and wildlife management, and gifts of scholarships.